jphong125/stellaapic/Writerside/topics/Refund.md

 - Important : If bet transaction is not found then nothing should happen on the Casino Operator side and success (0) or specific error code for this situation should be returned.
+- Important : **It is automatically executed when the operator executes "cancel round"**.

 ## Request